Bilberry

 • Diabetes.
 Reduces blood sugar.
 Weaker than insulin but less side effects.

 • Eye disorders.
 Stimulates cappilary repair, maintains retinal health.
 Also regenerates rhodopsin used for night vision.
+May prevent macular degeneration.

 • Gout, RA.
 Collagen stabilizing effects help prevent joint damage.